chof747/esphome_timer/README.md

-# Kitchen Timer ESPHome External Component
+# Timer ESPHome External Component

-This is an external ESPHome component that provides a reusable kitchen timer state machine.
+This is an external ESPHome component that provides a reusable timer state machine.
 It is designed to be independent of any alarm output (buzzer, I2S audio, light, relay, etc.).
 You can attach your own alarm behavior using the exposed triggers and optional sensors.